dotnet/diagnostics/documentation/eventcounters.md

 EventCounters were initially added in .NET Core 2.2 (*CHECK THIS*) but they have been changed and extended starting in .NET Core 3.0.
 In addition to that, the .NET Core runtime (CoreCLR) and few .NET libraries have started publishing basic diagnostics information using EventCounters starting in .NET Core 3.0.

-This document serves to explain some of the concepts behind EventCounters, and how they can be consumed both in-proc and out-of-proc with some sample code.
+This document serves to explain some of the concepts and design choices behind EventCounters API, how to use them, and how they can be consumed both in-proc and out-of-proc with some sample code.

 ## Conceptual Overview
+Conceptually, EventCounters collect numeric values over time, and report them.
+The .NET Core runtime (CoreCLR) has several EventCounters, which collect and publish basic performance metrics related to CPU usage, memory usage, GC heap statistics, threads and locks statistics, etc. These serve as a basic performance guideline that can be easily consumed at a relatively cheap cost (that is, turning them on does not cause performance regression, so they can be used in production scenarios).

+Apart from the EventCounters that are already provided by the .NET runtime or the rest of the framework (i.e. ASP.NET, gRPC, etc.), you may choose to implement your own EventCounters to keep track of various metrics for your service.

 ## Adding your own EventCounters